 Always be sure to check the weather before betting on cricket (especially if you’re looking at a test Match in the UK).
-Rain stops play, and sometimes can wipe days off a test.
-This, obviously, has huge knock on consequences for your bets, with a draw potentially becoming the most likely result.
+Rain stops play and sometimes can wipe days off a test.
+This, obviously, has a huge knock-on consequences for your bets, with a draw potentially becoming the most likely result.

 Damp conditions can give an advantage to bowlers.
 They’re able to get more swing on the ball and benefit from an unpredictable bounce and outfield.
 Although, a slippy ball is harder to grip.
-A dry, dusty pitch will favour spin bowlers as the ball grips to the surface.
-Batsman are favoured on flat, predictable wickets where run scoring becomes fluid.
+A dry, dusty pitch will favour spin bowlers as the ball grips the surface.
+The batsman is favoured on flat, predictable wickets where run scoring becomes fluid.

-Much like the weather, ground conditions are key to match outcome and player/team totals.
-Some grounds, for example the SSC in Sri Lanka or the Sheik Zayed in Abu Dhabi, have a history of playing flat.
+Much like the weather, ground conditions are key to matching the outcome and player/team totals.
+Some grounds, for example, the SSC in Sri Lanka or the Sheik Zayed in Abu Dhabi, have a history of playing flat.
 This means draws are more likely in tests and high scores are the play when betting on batsmen.

 The coin toss